Transferring schools from a traditional CS program to MOOCs.

 Udacity features short, interactive assignments that provide immediate feedback.
 They have excellent discussion boards, that are genuinely helpful and interesting.

 So far Udacity seems to do it best.
 But the distance between it and the others is relatively small.
 The true gulf lies between the old classroom learning online and this new browser learning.
+A candle versus the sun.

 In addition to the problems that browser learning solves, it also features plenty of unique advantages.
 For one, with browser learning, the course material is far superior: do you want to take a course on web application programming from someone who built a webstore for the local bikeshop?
 Or do you want to take it from the creator of Reddit?